vcamari2-bit/gwu_references/README.md

 #1.
 Tools
 #2.
 Videos
 #3.
 Books
 #4.
+Examples
-# Items held in this github repo is provided through various channels and the sources are included as best as possible.
+# Items held in this github reposiotry is provided through various channels and the sources or linkes are included for ease of use